START OF SIM-RACING

 13-year-old kart driver Denis Robin Wolf, sitting in his Maranello Rotax Max Junior racing kart

-In 2017, at age 13, I got into a Maranello Rotax Max Junior kart.
+In 2017, at age 13, I occasionally got into a Maranello Rotax Max Junior kart.
 More power, more speed – and immediately the same old feeling: I can do this.
 I hadn’t lost a thing.
 And that’s still true today – virtually and in real life.

 However, tennis once again had the upper hand in the battle of the talents and so I was still unable to pursue motorsport properly.
+Thanks to intensive years in SIM-racing, I was still able to further perfect my driving skills.

 X